Velocity Averaging for the Wigner Kinetic Equation in the Semiclassical Regime: Semiclassical and quantum velocity averaging for mixed states

 where $g \in L^2(\mathbb{R} \times \mathbb{R}^d_x, H^{-n}(\mathbb{R}^d_{\xi}))$.
 Then for each $\psi\in\mathcal S(\mathbb{R}^d)$,

 where

 \end{theorem}

 In order to apply Theorem \ref{thm: diperna lions} to the Wigner equation, we first need an $L^2$ bound on the Wigner transforms of the family of density operators under consideration.
-This $L^2$ bound should in particular be uniform in the ``small parameter'' $\hbar$.
-(We recall at this point that this paper addresses the semiclassical setting, an asymptotic situation where $\hbar\to 0$ instead of being a physical constant.)
+Since we are ultimately interested in ``semiclassical velocity averaging" – where $\hbar\to 0$ instead of being a physical constant – this $L^2$ bound should in particular be uniform in the ``small parameter'' $\hbar$.
 It has been observed in the semiclassical analysis of the Wigner-Poisson equation in \cite{lions1993mesures,markowich1993classical}, that the $L^2$ norm of the Wigner transform $W_{\hbar}[R]$ of a density matrix $R$ is bounded independently of $\hbar$ if and only if $R$ belongs a certain class of mixed states, see for instance Theorem IV.5 in \cite{lions1993mesures}.
 Indeed, by Plancherel's theorem

 so that

 where the last equality follows from the change of variables \eqref{WeylVar}.
 On the other hand, \eqref{SpecDecR} implies that

 Applying these formulas to a family $\{R_\hbar\,:\,0<\hbar\le 1\}$ of density operators on $L^2(\mathbb R^d)$, whose eigenvalues are denoted by $\lambda_{\hbar,j}$, one finds that